More sites for World Heritage fans to visit

-PARIS • Mosques, mummies and a mining landscape.
+(XINHUA, AFP) PARIS - Mosques, mummies and a mining landscape.
 These are just some of the latest additions to the prestigious list of world heritage sites administered by Unesco, the United Nations' cultural agency.

 The 44th session of the World Heritage Committee, chaired from Fuzhou, China, considered nominations from last year and this year when it met online last week, and inscribed over a dozen cultural sites.
 Archaeological sites in India and Japan were among the places recognised by Unesco.